-C. inforto the non- in the Arch Compliance Inspection Checklist.
+- C. Compliance Inspection Checklist.
 Submit in the form requested, the following items of information to the Owner's representative and Architect/Engineer for verification of compliance to the project specifications.
 Failure to comply with the specified information shall constitute non-performance of the contract.
 The contractor shall submit written justification for each item in the checklist that he is unable to comply with.
-The Owner's Representative and the Architect/Engineer will initial and date the checklist to signify Contractor's compliance before acceptance of system.
-1. Verify to the Owner's Representative and Architect/Engineer in letter form that supplier has in-place support facility.
-Letter shall show location of support facility, name and titles of technical staff, engineers, supervisors, fitters, electricians, managers and all other personnel responsible for the completion of the work on this project a.
-User Date A/E Date 2.
-Manually generate an alarm at the remote DDC Controller as selected by the Architect/Engineer to demonstrate the capability of the workstation and alarm printer to receive alarms within 5 seconds. a.
-User Date A/E Date 3.
+The Owner's Representative and the Architect/Engineer will initial and date the checklist to signify Contractor's compliance before acceptance of system. - 1.
+Verify to the Owner's Representative and Architect/Engineer in letter form that supplier has in-place support facility.
+Letter shall show location of support facility, name and titles of technical staff, engineers, supervisors, fitters, electricians, managers and all other personnel responsible for the completion of the work on this project - a.
+User Date A/E Date - 2.
+Manually generate an alarm at the remote DDC Controller as selected by the Architect/Engineer to demonstrate the capability of the workstation and alarm printer to receive alarms within 5 seconds. - a.
+User Date A/E Date - 3.
 Disconnect one DDC Controller from the network to demonstrate that a single device failure shall not disrupt or halt peer-to-peer communication.
-Panel to be disconnected shall be selected by the Architect/Engineer. a.
-User Date A/E Date 4.
-At a DDC Controller of the Architect/Engineer's choice, display on the portable operator's terminal: a. - of equipment atta condition; i.e.: on or off for vell as for points at another The diagnostic results as specified for a system or piece of equipment attached to that panel as well as for a system or piece of equipment attached to another DDC Controller. c.
-The ability to add a new point to the DDC Controller with the POT and have it automatically uploaded to the workstation to modify that panel's stored database. d.
-User Date A/E Date 5.
-At the Architect/Engineer's choice, disconnect the trunk connection to demonstrate its lack of reliance on a DDC Controller to maintain full control functionality. a.
-User Date A/E Date SERVICE AND GUARANTEE A. A. General Requirements.
-Provide all services, materials and equipment necessary for the successful operation of the entire BAS System for a period of one year after completion of successful performance test.
-Provide necessary material required for the work.
-Minimize impacts on facility operations when performing scheduled adjustments and non-scheduled work.
+Panel to be disconnected shall be selected by the Architect/Engineer. - a.
+User Date A/E Date - 4.
+At a DDC Controller of the Architect/Engineer's choice, display on the portable operator's terminal: - a.
+At least one temperature setpoint and at least one status condition; i.e.: on or off for a system or piece of equipment attached to the panel as well as for points at another DDC Controller on the network. - b.
+The diagnostic results as specified for a system or piece of equipment attached to that panel as well as for a system or piece of equipment attached to another DDC Controller. - c.
+The ability to add a new point to the DDC Controller with the POT and have it automatically uploaded to the workstation to modify that panel's stored database. - d.
+User Date A/E Date - 5.
+At the Architect/Engineer's choice, disconnect the trunk connection to demonstrate its lack of reliance on a DDC Controller to maintain full control functionality. - a.
+User Date A/E Date